gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 ```python
 resp = requests.post(secrets.REST_CRASH_NOTIFY_URL, data=json.dumps(traceback_data), headers=REQUEST_HEADER)
 ```
 They are what generate SMS text messages to someone's cell phone.

 In my case, they are URLs for a REST definition on an API Gateway on AWS.
-The API Gateway passes the POST information to an AWS Lambda function.
+The API Gateway passes the POST information to an AWS Lambda function (see the `aws-lambda/mailbox-sensor-lambda.py` for the source).
 The Lambda function invokes a call to a Simple Notification Service (SNS) topic.
 That topic is associated with a particular phone number.
 A message from the Lambda function is sent to that phone number.
 Got it? :)

 Yeah, its confusing.
 It is much simpler to set up than it sounds, but the learning curve is pretty steep to get to that point.
 Don't give up though.
 There is a good substitution for it.
 Have a look at this website:<br><br>